Sustainability Summit: Why clean growth is good for business

 - Provide delegates with a range of information about the support available to assist in achieving clean growth goals.

-From Office of National Statistics figures released in May 2017 we can also see that the LCEGS sector contributed £62.5 billion of output to the UK economy in 2015, growing 27% between 2010 and 2015 and contributing around 335,000 FTE jobs in 2015.
+From Office of National Statistics figures released in May 2017 we can see that the Low Carbon Environments Goods and Services sector contributed £62.5 billion of output to the UK economy in 2015, growing 27% between 2010 and 2015 and contributing around 335,000 FTE jobs in 2015.

 “The opportunity for people and business across the country is huge.
 The low carbon economy could grow 11 per cent per year between 2015 and 2030, four times faster than the projected economy as a whole” – Greg Clark, Secretary of State for Business, Energy and Industrial Strategy – Clean Growth Strategy.

 It’s clear that business is waking up to the range of benefits that being green can bring to the table, in areas such as reducing energy costs, reducing waste, bringing innovative products to market, raising brand awareness, being procurement compliant and making your organisation an attractive proposition for the recruitment of new employees.

 As highlighted in HM Government Clean Growth Strategy, economic growth has to go hand-in-hand with environmental protection, this is why clean growth is put in the centre of their current Industrial Strategy, with a mission to improve quality of life as well as increasing economic prosperity.